cronica-it/preview/website/events/1995-rose/index.md

 16:45-17:00 The Internet's Social Impact (Mihai Jalobeanu, Institute of Isotopic and Molecular Technology, Cluj-Napoca, Romania)

-17:00-17:15 INCIP - Romanian National Initiative for High Performance Computing (Daniel Ioan, Alexandru Petrescu, Daniel Pandelea, "Politehnica" University of Bucharest)
+17:00-17:15 INCIP - Romanian National Initiative for High Performance Computing (Daniel Ioan, Alexandru Petrescu, Daniel Pandelea, „Politehnica” University of Bucharest)

 17:15-18:00 Commercialization of the Internet (Esther Dyson, Chairman of Electronic Frontier Foundation)

-18:00-18:30 From Information Superhighways to the Information Society (Jean-Michel Cornu, Chairman of the ICT Round Table on "Users co-operation for Access to the European Commission, EurOpen co-ordinator for the ICT Partnership)
+18:00-18:30 From Information Superhighways to the Information Society (Jean-Michel Cornu, Chairman of the ICT Round Table on „Users co-operation for Access to the European Commission, EurOpen co-ordinator for the ICT Partnership”)

 18:30-19:00 Europe and the Commercial Use of Internet (Juan Carlos Martinez Coll, Doctor en Ciencias Economicas y Empresariales por la Universidad de Malaga, coordinator of EumedNet project)